About Conversion Optimizer

 - Conversion Tracking is disabled.
 If you remove conversions that you're tracking, then the ads in campaigns using Conversion Optimizer will stop running.
 To start showing your ads again, you'll need to enable Conversion Tracking or switch to manual bidding.

-- Your ad group is missing a CPA bid.
-If your ad group doesn't have a CPA bid, then the ads in this ad group will stop showing while in Conversion Optimizer.
-To start showing your ads again, you'll need to set an ad group CPA bid or switch to manual bidding.
+- Your ad group is missing a target CPA.
+If your ad group doesn't have a target CPA, then the ads in this ad group will stop showing while in Conversion Optimizer.
+To start showing your ads again, you'll need to set an ad group target CPA or switch to manual bidding.

 Changes in conversion rate